devops-talks/join_slack/README.md

 Feel free to contact any of our eminent members of our huge family to get your query answered, get an advice or just talk.

-> # Enjoy making our Universe :Mars: a better place to live in.
+> # Enjoy making our Universe : Planet Mars : a better place to live in.

 Contribute your presence in making this the most adorable place on the Internet.